Learn from SFCM students what scholarship support means to them. Support our students with a gift to the Scholarship Fund today.

 All of us need support to become successful.
 The people who we know as successes today got to where they are because others believed in them before they were well known.
 Donors enable tomorrow’s musicians to devote themselves to developing their potential.

-Consider making a gift in support of scholarships so that students like Anisha can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Anisha can help others heal and thrive through music.

 "You have changed my life and the lives of students like me with your generosity."